jellyfin/jellyfin.org/docs/general/quick-start/windows.md

     ![Environment Variables](/images/docs/quick-start/windows/caddyinst-5.png)

 8. Click on `New` in the popup and enter `C:\caddy`, then click `OK` on the bottom right

     ![New PATH value](/images/docs/quick-start/windows/caddyinst-6.png)

 9. Click on OK for the other 2 popups to save and apply settings
 10. reboot to make sure settings apply poperly

 ### Test if http is routable

 1. Open a terminal and run `caddy respond --body test --listen :80`

     ![Caddy Terminal](/images/docs/quick-start/windows/httptest-1.png)

-3. Allow access if prompted by Windows Firewall
+2. Allow access if prompted by Windows Firewall
-4. Your IP may have changed while making the changes in your router.
-Go to https://ipv4.icanhazip.com to get your current public IP address
+3. Your IP may have changed while making the changes in your router.
+Go to [https://ipv4.icanhazip.com](https://ipv4.icanhazip.com) to get your current public IP address

     ![My IP](/images/docs/quick-start/windows/httptest-2.png)

-5. Attempt to access `http://<your IP here>` using another internet connection on another device such as your mobile data.
-For this case, the IP has changed to `1.171.xxx.xxx` so I will be accessing http://1.171.xxx.xxx using my mobile data on my phone.
+4. Attempt to access `http://<your IP here>` using another internet connection on another device such as your mobile data.
+For this case, the IP has changed to `1.171.xxx.xxx` so I will be accessing `http://1.171.xxx.xxx` using my mobile data on my phone.

-6. The page should look like the picture below.
+5. The page should look like the picture below.
 If it doesn't look this way or fails to connect, your ISP may be blocking incoming http connections or your IP is not routable.
 In this case, you should stop following this guide and look for other remote access options.

     ![test success ios](/images/docs/quick-start/windows/httptest-3.png)

     Screenshot taken on iOS using Safari

-7. Press `Ctrl + C` in the terminal to exit Caddy, then close the terminal.
+6. Press `Ctrl + C` in the terminal to exit Caddy, then close the terminal.

 ### DDNS

-1. Login to DuckDNS on the top right at https://www.duckdns.org/
+1. Login to DuckDNS on the top right at the [DuckDNS homepage](https://www.duckdns.org/)
 2. Add a new domain in the middle.
 I am using jellyfintest12345.duckdns.org for this example but you can use anything as long as it hasn't been taken

     ![duckdns dashboard](/images/docs/quick-start/windows/ddns-1.png)

-3. Download the latest windows client zip from https://github.com/XWolfOverride/DuckDNS/releases
+3. Download the latest Windows C# client zip from [its Github Releases page](https://github.com/XWolfOverride/DuckDNS/releases)
 4. create a new subfolder under C:\ and name it `duckdns`

     ![duckdns folder](/images/docs/quick-start/windows/ddns-2.png)

 5. Unzip the downloaded file and move the `DuckDNS.exe` into the folder

     ![duckdns exe](/images/docs/quick-start/windows/ddns-3.png)